 We derive a portion of our revenue from funding that we receive pursuant to research contracts or subcontracts funded by various agencies of the U.S. Government.
 The revenue that we recognize from these contracts represents reimbursement by various U.S. Government entities.
-Our recent contracts have been awarded for development of power efficient microdisplay for US Army Night Vision, development of ultra-high resolution display for US Army telemedicine, and development of display technology for US Navy aircraft.
+Our recent contracts have been awarded for development of power efficient microdisplay for US Army Night Vision and development of ultra-high resolution display for US Army telemedicine.
 Our government contracts require us to conduct the research effort described in the statement of work section of the contract.
 These contracts may be modified or terminated at the discretion of the government and typically are subject to appropriation and allocation of the required funding on an annual basis.
 On contracts for which we are the prime contractor, we subcontract portions of the work to various entities and institutions.